 She has spent many years shaping the minds

 of students, teaching mathematics and computer science at the

 University of Maine, Colorado State University, and Seattle

 University.
 At Seattle University her students rewarded her efforts

 by voting her the Outstanding Faculty Member Award for 1995 and the Excellence

 in Teaching Award in the College of Science of Engineering in 1996.

-She has been nominated three times for the Distinguished Teaching Award at UWB
+She was nominated three times for the Distinguished Teaching Award at UWB,

 and received the honor in

 She is actively involved in service to the department, university, and